By: Kim DeMattia

-Some examples of behaviors include 30 minutes of walking around your neighborhood three times a week, choosing to drink water instead of soda at the restaurants while out with friends, or making a healthy breakfast each morning.
+Some examples of behaviors include 30 minutes of walking around your neighborhood three times a week, choosing to drink water instead of soda while out with friends, or making a healthy breakfast each morning.
 Behaviors are not “lose 5 pounds this week” or “feel really excited to go to the gym.”
 They are actions that you can track and cross off of a to-do list… positive reinforcement that will help keep you motivated.

 2) Pick a 90% goal

 The second tip is to pick a 90% goal.
 Dr. Lee-Baggley explains that “picking something that you’re 90% sure you’re going to succeed at is critical because when we feel like we’re succeeding at something we want to keep going.
 If we feel like we’re failing we want to stop.
 That’s just human nature.”

 If you already walk two days a week, a 90% goal might be planning to walk 30 minutes a day three days a week.
 You’re starting with something realistic which enables you to succeed and then build on your success by making the next goal a little bigger.
 The key here is to pick something you know you can do, do it, allow yourself to feel successful and then build on your momentum and choose a slightly more ambitious goal (that you now know that you can do).
 It becomes a super-positive and self-affirming cycle…

 Dr. Lee-Baggley’s third tip is to pick a “do instead” goal.
 People often choose a goal around food that is very restrictive.
 For example, “I’m going to stop eating junk food.”
 Instead, Dr. Lee-Baggley encourages you to ask yourself, “‘What am I going to do instead of eating junk food?’ and focus on adding healthy things into your diet rather than taking unhealthy things out.
 This will help you feel less deprived.